-Magellan's customers include about 40 health plans and employer groups, as well as government agencies in 24 states and Washington, DC.
+Magellan's customers include about 40 health plans and employer groups, as well as government agencies in 22 states and Washington, DC.
 It also provides services to select pharmaceutical manufacturers.
 The company has a network of some 145,000 health care providers, as well as a third-party network of facilities including psychiatric and substance abuse hospitals, rehab centers, and community health centers.

-While Magellan still works to expand its managed behavioral health business by promoting and adding new services, its primary strategy is to seek growth through the diversification of its business lines and to expand its focus on special populations such as individuals with serious mental illness.
+While Magellan still works to expand its managed health care business by promoting and adding new services, its primary strategies are to seek growth through the diversification of its business lines and to expand its focus on special populations such as individuals with serious mental illness.
 It recently announced plans to provide expanded computerized cognitive behavioral therapy programs for those suffering from medical and behavioral issues.
 Acquisitions and organic measures have allowed the company to enter new business segments including radiology benefits management and specialty pharmaceutical management, both of which are showing rapid growth.

 According to the Centers for Medicare and Medicaid Services, Medicaid enrollment is projected to increase rapidly over the next decade, and Magellan intends to take advantage of that increase by marketing itself to states that need guidance navigating the public mental health system.

 The company is also expanding Medicaid management programs for special high-cost populations including dual-eligibility patients (those qualifying for both Medicare and Medicaid services), partly forming partnerships and ventures with regional health plans.